Usama-dev182/Usama-dev182/README.md

 ## ❤️ Fun Facts
 - I love creating solutions that make users’ lives easier.
-- When I’m not coding, I enjoy spending time with family, exploring new tools, and gaming.
+- When I’m not coding, I enjoy spending time with family, exploring new tools, and sports.